angulardart/site-angulardart/src/angular/guide/architecture.md

 <img class="image-left" src="{% asset_path 'ng/devguide/architecture/module.png' %}" alt="Modules" width="150px">

-Angular apps are modular; that is, applications are assembled from many **modules**.
+Angular apps are modular; that is, apps are assembled from many **modules**.

 In this guide, the term **_module_** refers to a Dart compilation unit, such